alberti42/Keynote-Progress-Bar/README.md

 ## 4.4.
 Adjusting position and size<a id="usage-positioning"></a>

-The first run of the app, if no previous progress bar existed, places the progress bar at the bottom to fill nearly the entire width.
+After running the script for the first time, you may need to adjust the position and size of the progress bar to better fit your slide layout.
+In fact, the first run of the app, if no previous progress bar existed, places the progress bar at the bottom to fill nearly the entire width.
 This is seldom ideal.
 The user is free to change the position by moving the progress bar and resizing it.
 It is important to uncheck `Constrain proportions` under the panel `Format > Arrange` of Keynote when selecting the progress bar generated in its default position.
 This allows the user to stretch the progress bar to the desired size.
 It must be mentioned that in doing so, the aspect ratio may look weird and not properly scaled.
 The user should not worry.
 The next execution of the app will use the right size, but also respect the correct aspect ratio for the dots and text.

-After running the script for the first time, you may need to adjust the position and size of the progress bar to better fit your slide layout:

 1. **Select the Progress Bar:**
    Click on the progress bar in your Keynote slide to select it.